idexus/Sharp.UI/README.md

 # Overview

-__Sharp.UI__ is a library for the .NET Multi-platform App User Interface (MAUI) framework that enables you to build user interfaces declaratively in C# code using fluent methods.
+__Sharp.UI__ is a library for the .NET Multi-platform App User Interface (MAUI) and .NET 10 framework that enables you to build user interfaces declaratively in C# code using fluent methods.
 With __Sharp.UI__, you can create interfaces without needing to use XAML.
 Additionally, the library includes hot reload support to make the development process faster and more efficient.

 # Hello, World!
 Example